With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 - Surgical extraction

-As the name might imply, the surgical extraction is for the more complicated removal procedure and usually requires a trip to hospital.
+As the name might imply, the surgical extraction is for the more complicated removal procedure and may require a trip to a hospital or other specially equipped practice.

-Lets too just dispel a myth that a male dentist is better at tooth removal than a female.
+Lets also just dispel a myth that a male dentist is better at tooth removal than a female.
 It is not about strength, it’s about technique.

-This is the most typical type of extraction.
+This is the most common type of extraction.

-Able to be completed whilst in the dentists chair in your local dental practice, it requires a little less planning.
+Routine extractions are able to be completed whilst in the dentist’s chair in your local dental practice, and it normally requires little planning.

 Thankfully, it is fairly straightforward.

-With the help of local anaesthetic, during this extraction, you will be awake and aware of what is going on, but you will not feel any pain when the teeth are removed, just a bit of pressure.
+With the help of local anaesthetic, during this extraction, you will be awake and aware of what is going on and will be able to hear.

-Your tooth sits in a hole within the gum and jawbone.
-Known as a socket, the root of the tooth sits deep within this and is fixed in place with ligaments.
+Your tooth sits in a hole within the gum and bone.
+This hole is known as a socket, and the root of the tooth sits deep within this and is fixed in place with ligaments.

-Once the anaesthetic has been applied, a dentist will use a tool called an elevator.
+Once the anaesthetic has started to work the dentist will use a tool called an elevator.

-The tool helps them loosen the tooth but placing in between the gum and the tooth and lifting it up.
+The tool helps them loosen the tooth by placing in between the gum and the tooth and lifting it up.

-There may have to be a bit of wiggling and multiple attempts at different angles to free the tooth from the socket.
-This helps enlarge the socket to make for easier removal.
+There will be a bit of wiggling and multiple attempts at different angles to free the tooth from the socket.
+This helps widen the socket to make for easier removal.

 Once there is a good bit of movement and access, a set of dental forceps will be used.

-Clamping to the tooth, the forceps allow force and leverage to be applied and help loosen and lift the tooth out in one piece.
+Forceps are used to get a tight grip of the tooth.
+The forceps allow force and leverage to be applied to the tooth and further help loosen and lift the tooth out in one piece.

-It is possible that the tooth will break or chip during the extraction.
+It is possible that the tooth will break or chip during the extraction, especially if there is a large hole or filling in the tooth.

-It is also possible that the dentist will actively break the tooth into smaller pieces to help with the removal.
+It is also possible that the dentist will choose to break the tooth into smaller pieces to help with the removal.

 However it ends up coming out, in one piece or multiples, a dentist is trained to remove all of the tooth and do it safely.

-Once removed, a piece of gauze will be used to help absorb ay blood and pressure will be applied to help a clot in the blood form.
+Once removed, a piece of gauze will be used to help absorb any blood and to apply pressure to the empty socket.
+Overall, this will help a blood clot to form and protect the bone where the tooth has been removed.

 Some cracked, broken or decayed teeth may also require this type of approach.